'Concerned' Evangelicals Plan To Meet With Trump As Sex Scandals Swirl

 Asked for comment Thursday, a White House spokesman declined.

 Trump has been invited to take questions from the evangelical leaders for roughly 90 minutes during the meeting.
-It's not clear whether the allegations from Daniels — or another woman who alleges she had an affair with Trump, former Playboy model Karen McDougal — is likely to come up while the president is on stage in a more open session.
+It's not clear whether the allegations from Daniels — or another woman who alleges she had an affair with Trump, former Playboy model Karen McDougal — are likely to come up while the president is on stage in a more open session.

 But a source said the president is likely to be asked about the women during private discussions in at least a "sidebar conversation."